Hyomoto/FAST/README.md

 * toArray() - Returns the stack as an array.
 * toString() - Returns the stack as an array as a string.
 #### DsTable
-Provides a data structure that behaves as a map and a list.
+A data structure that behaves as a map and a list.
 Must be destroyed with destroy() to prevent memory leak.
 * add( a, b ) - Adds key a with value b to the table.
 * empty() - Returns if the table is empty.
 * size() - Returns the number of entries in the table.